 He was a successful planter of tobacco but in 1766 he began to switch from tobacco to wheat.
 He also began to diversify his crops which helped pull him out of debt.
 Mount Vernon became a place for flour milling, fishing, horse breeding, spinning, weaving and in the 1790s Whiskey production.
 By 1773 he had paid off all his debts due to his innovation at Mount Vernon and an inheritance from Patsy Custer.

-He lived the life of an aristocrat and tried to keep his distance from people who he considered beneath him.
-He did treat everyone with respect, but his friends were definitely those of wealth.
+He lived the life of an aristocrat and tried to keep his distance from people whom he considered beneath him.
+He did treat everyone with respect, but his friends were the more affluent in society.

 American Revolutionary War